Health Care Power of Attorney

 A Vital Document To Plan Your Care

-A Health Care Power of Attorney is a binding document giving a relative or another person (the agent) the power to make health decisions on your behalf, should you find yourself in a situation where you became unable these decisions yourself.
+A Health Care Power of Attorney is a binding document giving a relative or another person (the agent) the power to make health decisions on your behalf should you find yourself in a situation where you become unable to make these decisions yourself.

 Unlike the Financial Power of Attorney, a Health Care Power of Attorney has to be done while you’re competent.

 A Health Care Power of Attorney only comes into play when you are incompetent.
 A person cannot make decisions for you if you are competent.